IamHassanS/bhassan-iOS-Developer-Portfolio/README.md

 - 🎁 Restful API

 # [Pop Tok](https://apps.apple.com/in/app/pop-tok/id6468070798)
-My most recent app I built and released on the App Store.
-I created this app out of personal need.
-I have SO MANY random app ideas and wanted a place I could easily keep track of them.
-AppIdeasApp lets you create app ideas, brainstorm everything from name ideas, feature ideas, color schemes, and more.
-Less forgetting.
-More building.
-More shipping.
-I wanted to challenge my design skills on this project and had fun adding some animations (all with SwiftUI of course!)
+I built and released this app on the App Store for Trioangle Technologies, working as part of a dedicated team of 3 developers.
+With a passion for short-form video content, we aimed to create a platform where users could effortlessly create, share, and engage with videos.
+The TikTok Clone App allows users to explore a vibrant community of content creators, discover trends, and express themselves through video.
+Here’s what we worked on:

 <p align="center">